afelix-95/ml-sentiment-cloud-deploy/README.md

    ```

 2. **Configure Azure ML**:
    - Set up an Azure ML workspace.
-   - Update `.azureml/config.json` with your workspace details or pass them in `azureml-job.yml`.
+You can create new compute resources or use serverless compute.

 3. **Set Up GitHub Secrets**:
    - In your GitHub repository, go to **Settings > Secrets and variables > Actions > New repository secret**.
    - Add:
      - `AZURE_CREDENTIALS`: Service principal JSON.
+     - `AZURE_SUBSCRIPTION_ID`: Your Azure subscription ID.
+     - `AZURE_RESOURCE_GROUP`: Your resource group name.
+     - `AZURE_WORKSPACE_NAME`: Your Azure ML workspace name.
      - `KAGGLE_USERNAME`: Your Kaggle username.
      - `KAGGLE_KEY`: Your Kaggle API key.